 At the end of this module you will:

-Editing References has six lessons, each of which includes exercises to self-check your learning.
+An editor's guide to editing references has six lessons, each of which includes exercises to self-check your learning.
 A second component provides further sample texts and suggest further reading.
 The final component is "test your knowledge" quiz.
 Successful completion of the final test leads to your completion certificate being issued.

 This e-Learning Module was developed with the support of the Unwin Charitable Trust.